legodps/arc-article-pipeline/readme.md

     overridden if a different path is specified via terminal arguments.
 This is provided for convenience of multiple runs.
 * `arc_solver_directory`: the filepath to where the base ARC-Solver directory is.
 This config setting is overridden if a different path is specified via terminal arguments.
-This is provided for convenience of multiple runs
+This is provided for convenience of multiple runs.
 * `conda_environment_name`: as part of the setup of the ARC-Solver project, you need to create a conda environment, much like a python environment.
 This must be set to the name of the conda environment you created as part of that setup.